AntoineTwan/ArtisanalRandom/README.md

  - import RandomSeed and WordToSeed from randomseed.js
  - if you want to use a word as seed, call WordToSeed giving it an up to 30 letters seed word as parameter and create a new RandomSeed with the return of WordToSeed as parameter (store it in a global variable to continue using the same seed)
  - it's also possible to create the Randomseed with no paramater in which case it will generate a random seedtable itself
- - then use the .roll2 method (optionnal parameters : dice, roll number) to generate numbers in the 1 to dice* range (by default will generate numbers from 1 to 1000)
+ - then use the .roll2 or .roll3 methods (optionnal parameters : dice, roll number) to generate numbers in the 1 to dice* range (by default will generate numbers from 1 to 1000)
  - given the same seed, dice and roll number the method will always give the same result
  - if no roll number is given as parameter to the roll2 method, it uses the rollNumber attribute of the RandomSeed object, and increments it